asmeurer/blog/posts/verifying-the-riemann-hypothesis-with-sympy-and-mpmath.md

 [SymPy](https://www.sympy.org/) to do symbolic manipulation for us, but the heavy work is done by [mpmath](http://mpmath.org/doc/current/index.html). mpmath is a pure Python library for arbitrary precision numerics.
-It is used by SymPy under the hood, but it will be easier to use it directly.
+It is used by SymPy under the hood, but it will be easier for us to use it directly.
 It can do, among other things, numeric integration.
-When I first tried to do this, I tried using [SciPy zeta function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.zeta.html), but unfortunately, it does not support complex arguments.
+When I first tried to do this, I tried using the [`scipy.special` zeta function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.zeta.html), but unfortunately, it does not support complex arguments.